kindaoriginal/final_project/README.md

 (2/723)<br />
 created draft ERD<br />
 (2/12/23)<br />
+Question now SOLELY focuses on Budjet in relation to ratings and success.
 CSV data is cleaned up, removed csv files that will not be used such as links. credits &  keywords csv will be used as added extra if tine. data now needs table creation in SQL -uriel